dundee/gdu/README.md

   -v, --version                       Print version
       --write-config                  Write current configuration to file (default is $HOME/.gdu.yaml)

-In interactive mode:
+Basic list of actions in interactive mode (show help modal for more):
   ↑ or k                              Move cursor up
-  ↓ or j                              Move cursor down → or Enter                          Go to highlighted directory ← or h                              Go to parent directory d                                   Delete the selected file or directory e                                   Empty the selected directory n                                   Sort by name s                                   Sort by size c                                   Show number of items in directory
+  ↓ or j                              Move cursor down → or Enter or l                     Go to highlighted directory ← or h                              Go to parent directory d                                   Delete the selected file or directory e                                   Empty the selected directory n                                   Sort by name s                                   Sort by size c                                   Show number of items in directory ?
+Show help modal
 ```

 ## Examples